sylvainbx/rust-book-fr/FRENCH/src/ch11-01-writing-tests.md

 inequality, respectively.
-They’ll also print the two values if the assertion fails, which makes it easier to see *why* the test failed; conversely, the `assert!` macro only indicates that it got a `false` value for the `==` expression, not the values that lead to the `false` value.
+They’ll also print the two values if the assertion fails, which makes it easier to see *why* the test failed; conversely, the `assert!` macro only indicates that it got a `false` value for the `==` expression, not the values that led to the `false` value.
 -->

 Une façon courante de tester des fonctionnalités est de comparer le résultat du